Pop-Up Video: Specials and other versions

-During a week of 1980s-themed programming on VH1 in March 1998, Pop Up Video became Pop Up '80s.
+During a week of 1980s-themed programming on VH1 in March 1998, Pop-Up Video became Pop Up '80s.
 These episodes featured additional clips of 1980s news events and pop culture tidbits between music videos.

 The 1996 VH1 Fashion Awards, Divas Live, The Oprah Winfrey Show (aired in syndication), several episodes of the Brady Bunch (aired on Nick at Nite in 2001, effectively named "Pop Up Brady"), ABC's Original TGIF 1998 and 1999 line-up's season premieres and Who Wants to Be a Millionaire (December 2000) also got the Pop Up treatment.
-Other proposals, such as a Pop Up Video edition of the entirety of Grease during its 1998 theatrical re-release, were never realized.
+Other proposals, such as a Pop-Up Video edition of the entirety of Grease during its 1998 theatrical re-release, were never realized.
 It was also used in a second version of the remake of the original 1974 Meow Mix commercial in 2002, which lacks the lyrics.

-A United Kingdom-specific version entitled Pop Up Video UK, aired on Channel 4, and still occasionally airs on VH1 UK and Europe.
+A United Kingdom-specific version entitled Pop-Up Video UK, aired on Channel 4, and still occasionally airs on VH1 UK and Europe.
 This version featured music videos by British artists such as Robbie Williams, Spice Girls, and Elvis Costello.

 In January 2000, the spinoff program Pop Up Quiz debuted on VH1.
-Utilizing the same format as Pop Up Video, the show presented trivia questions inspired by the content of each music video shown; for example, the game "Phil in the blank" was played over the video for "Sussudio" by Phil Collins.
-Launched at a time when the Pop Up Video brand had become a "veritable franchise", the show was called a "weak spin-off" among several "duds" launched by the network at the time.
+Utilizing the same format as Pop-Up Video, the show presented trivia questions inspired by the content of each music video shown; for example, the game "Phil in the blank" was played over the video for "Sussudio" by Phil Collins.
+Launched at a time when the Pop-Up Video brand had become a "veritable franchise", the show was called a "weak spin-off" among several "duds" launched by the network at the time.

 The 25th anniversary DVD release of The Rocky Horror Picture Show features a Pop Up video clip of one of the film's musical numbers, "Hot Patootie – Bless My Soul", as an extra on the second disc.

 MSG Network currently airs a show called TXT MSG, which gives the "pop up" treatment to classic sporting events from MSG's library.
 This is an official Spin the Bottle production, and Low is credited as an executive producer.

 Controversy

-Artists such as Billy Joel, Jakob Dylan of The Wallflowers, and The Police, as well as others such as director Mark Pellington and Sony Music Entertainment president Tommy Mottola complained about what they perceived as harsh treatment on the show and the videos in which they were featured were pulled.
+Artists such as Billy Joel, Jakob Dylan of The Wallflowers, and The Police, as well as others such as director Mark Pellington and Sony Music Entertainment president Tommy Mottola, complained about what they perceived as harsh treatment on the show; the videos in which they were featured were often subsequently pulled.
 The show's creators called these the "Pops They Stopped."
 In contrast, some artists, including Joan Osborne and Paula Abdul, made appearances on the show to provide further information on their popped videos.